Erickrus/langgraph-editor/README.md

 - `LangGraphConditionalNode`: work as the conditional edge
 - `LangGraphEndNode`: `END`

-## Compile the graph to python code
+## Compile the workflow to python code
 When finish editing the workflow, click `Compile` menuitem to compile the workflow as a python script.
 The file will be saved as `/content/output.py` by default.
 Following is the output python script

 ```python